"It's a wonderful language" - .

 “Sometimes you decide to do something and it ends up becoming an important thing that works with what comes in the future.
 It seemed predestined,” she said.

-As she already has, Cher has made no secret of her outrage at US President Donald Trump, and the way the White House has handled the coronavirus pandemic, with New York State as the global epicenter, has her out of the loop. yes.
+As she already has, Cher has made no secret of her outrage at US President Donald Trump, and the way the White House has handled the coronavirus pandemic, with New York State as the global epicenter, has it outside of yes.

 “Sometimes I look out the window, I have the ocean in front of me, and I think of so many people who are suffering and who are abandoned.
 I cannot stay without doing anything,” he said, although at 73 and his mother and neighbor’s 93, the also singer Georgia Holt, the coronavirus puts them in the group of the most vulnerable population.